Victoria-Musyoka/RECORD-KEEPING/record-keeping-server/README.md

 ## Installation Process
 -Clone to this repo : git clone (https://github.com/Victoria-Musyoka/RECORD-KEEPING)

--Unzip the downloaded files in a folder of choice.

 -Open the index file from the zipped file with any browser.
+ -Unzip the downloaded files in a folder of interest

 ## Live Link